-- and of scorecards that enable providers to measure their effectiveness in diabetes management and make improvements where indicated. - In partnership with our primary care clinic providers, our Diabetes Management team (diabetes educators and nurse practitioners) provides free, monthly community classes to individuals at high risk or who have been identified with having prediabetes.
-Through early identification, education, and behavior modification, individuals at risk for developing type II diabetes can be empowered with the tools to avoid the disease. - In 2016, St. Luke's Magic Valley successfully recruited a full-time endocrinologist who began practice in April.
+• In 2016, St. Luke's Magic Valley successfully recruited a full-time endocrinologist who began practice in April.
 Dr. Malone has been a physician champion spearheading an initiative with local primary care providers to utilize diabetic registries to reach out to patients with an A1C >9.0 to 1) receive diabetes education and 2) regularly check blood sugars, both of which are shown to reduce A1C's.
-In addition, by FY18 all primary care providers completed the Diabetes Care Pathway Guideline (CPG), an educational program designed to standardize the delivery of evidence based care for diabetes.
+While Dr. Malone is located in Twin Falls his efforts have led to all primary care providers completing the Diabetes Care Pathway Guideline (CPG), an educational program designed to standardize the delivery of evidence based care for diabetes by end of FY18.